patfiaux/RELICS/README.md

 relics.parameters$nr_segs <- 10 # default is 10
 ```

-RELICS uses a truncated geometric distribution for modeling the probability of a functinal sequence of length `x`.
+RELICS uses a truncated geometric distribution for modeling the probability of a functional sequence of length `x`.
 By default RELICS uses `p = 0.1`.
 To adjust that, for either being more or less restrictive for having longer functional sequences, use the `geom_p` flag.
 ```r
 relics.parameters$geom_p <- 0.1 # default is 0.1
 ```